rakshithvasudev/Machine-Learning/README.md

 ## Cancer - Predicting if breast cancer is Malignant or Benign
 Given Certain features of a specific female individual this model predicts whether the individual's cancer is malignant or benign.
 Uses SVM and standard scaling.

-## Recommender System
+## Recommender System - Collaborative, Hybrid.
 Suggests movies based on similar interests from other users.

 ## Natural Language Processing - Classifying Spam or Ham Texts
  On a whole bunch of corpus, the classifier model uses NLP to regard an incoming text as Spam or Ham.

-## Unsupervised learning - categorizing universites as Private or Public
+## Unsupervised learning - Categorizing universites as Private or Public
 Uses unsupervised learning to group the given universities in the dataset to be regarded as either private or public.